Back

 It’s not exactly a secret anymore: Tinder isn’t just full of single people looking for love.
 A surprising number of married people are also swiping.
+According to Pew Research, 30% of U.S. adults have used a dating site or app, including 16% of those who are married.
 But why?
 What’s driving people who already made a lifelong commitment to download a dating app and start scrolling through profiles?

 The answer isn’t as simple as “they’re unhappy.”
 In reality, it’s a mix of curiosity, opportunity, and sometimes emotional needs that aren’t being met.
 Let’s break it down.